SEARCH

 Homesickness

-Beginning college students face a challenge.
+Students beginning college face a challenge.
 They are leaving the nest, but often not quite ready to make their own way.
 Finding themselves in a totally new environment, students can often feel overwhelmed and panicky.
 The first few weeks on campus can be a lonely experience, as the reality of separation from home and family sinks in.
 With sufficient time and effort, however, students begin to find friends and other sources of support in their new home.
 For some, this process is long and painful, and they may require the help of a counselor.

-College is not a extension of high school in that students are seriously challenged to make the journey from dependence to independence and develop more mature relationships with diverse others and acquire other life skills.
+College is not an extension of high school in that students are seriously challenged to make the journey from dependence to independence, and develop more mature relationships with diverse others and acquire other life skills.
 These tasks are not easy and don't automatically happen because someone has reached a certain age.
 Increased personal freedom and responsibility can be both wonderful and terrifying.
 Many students have enjoyed a degree of independence before college, whereas others may have had no opportunity in this area.

 To determine whether you as a student may have difficulties with homesickness and college adjustment, ask yourself the following: